 Similarly, we name the three atomic form of oxygen as ozone which is another common form of oxygen.
 Molecular oxygen is a colourless, odourless gas.
 There is about 21% of oxygen in the earth’ atmosphere.
 It is poorly soluble in water and is slightly heavier than air.
 Oxygen reacts with all the elements to form oxides except inert gases.
 Therefore, it is a good oxidizing agent.
 However, this gas is essential in respiration of living organisms and also for the combustion.
 Oxygen is useful in hospitals, welding, and in many other industries.

-Air is a collection of various gases in different quantities, water vapor, and particulate matter.
+Air is a collection of various gases in different quantities, water vapour, and particulate matter.
 Nitrogen (78%), oxygen (21%), argon (0.9%) and carbon dioxide (0.03%) gases make up to 99.99 % of the air.
 Other gases like neon, helium, krypton, sulfur dioxide, hydrogen, methane and ammonia are only present in minute concentrations and therefore, known as trace gases.
-Air is important for the climate patterns, and to absorb harmful solar energy, sound wave propagation, etc. Depending on the composition of air, it may have a color or odor, but naturally, air is colorless and odorless.
-If there are more particulate matters, for example, where a factory fumes are emitted, air may have a dark colour and an odour of chemicals.
+Air is important for climate patterns, and to absorb harmful solar energy, sound wave propagation, etc. Moreover, depending on the composition of air, it may have a colour or odour, but naturally, air is colourless and odourless.
+If there are more particulate matters, for example, where a factory fume emits, air may have a dark colour and an odour of chemicals.